-The UAA and UAF Departments of Music both offer the BA in Music Degree.
+The UAA and UAF Departments of Music both offer the BM degree with specializations in Music Education and Performance.
 While UAA is an open enrollment university, the UAF Music follows a selective enrollment policy.
 The UAA music programs are further distinct in the following ways: